 Premiums paid for purchased call and put options are included in derivative assets and subsequently measured at fair value on the Statements of Financial Position.
-When a purchased option expires, the Pool will realize a loss in the amount of the cost of the option.
-For a closing transaction, the Pool will realize a gain or loss depending on whether the proceeds are greater or less than the premium paid at the time of purchase.
+When a purchased option expires, the Pool will realize a gain or loss depending on whether the proceeds are greater or less than the premium paid at the time of purchase.